JetBrains/teamcity-documentation/topics/setting-up-external-database.md

 ## Database Configuration Properties

-The database connection settings are stored in the \<[TeamCity Data Directory](teamcity-data-directory.md)\>\/config\/database.properties file.
+The database connection settings are stored in the `<[TeamCity Data Directory](teamcity-data-directory.md)>/config/database.properties` file.
 The file is a Java [properties file](http://en.wikipedia.org/wiki/.properties).
 You can modify it to specify required properties for your database connections.

-For all supported databases there are [template files](teamcity-data-directory.md#.dist+Template+Configuration+Files) with database-specific properties located in the \<[TeamCity Data Directory](teamcity-data-directory.md)\>\/config directory.
+For all supported databases there are [template files](teamcity-data-directory.md#.dist+Template+Configuration+Files) with database-specific properties located in the `<[TeamCity Data Directory](teamcity-data-directory.md)>/config` directory.
 The files have the following naming format: `database.<database_type>.properties.dist` and can be used as a reference on the required settings.

 TeamCity uses Apache DBCP for database connection pooling.
 Refer to [Apache Commons documentation](http://commons.apache.org/dbcp/configuration.html) for detailed description of configuration properties.